CWJ-K/Airflow/Airflow_note/Custom/README.md

     * e.g. `def execute(self, context)`
       * main method called when executing the operator
       * context: a dict including all the Airflow context variables
+        * When Airflow runs a task, it collects several variables and passes these to the context argument on the execute() method.
+These variables hold information about the current task
+        * context is null: make Airflow not render any arguments except for self-defined arguments in functions

 5. use logger provided from the BaseOperator class, available in the self.log property